DDA, The Equality Act and your building — do you comply?

 Before entering into a lease, our clients required advice as to whether the accommodation they intended to occupy was suitable for access by those of all abilities.

 As a business they employed one person of limited mobility and received regular visits from members of the public.
-We were able to add value to their decision-making process and advise our client of their obligations under the Equality Act.
+We were able to add value to their decision-making process by undertaking a Disabled Access Audit and advise our client of their obligations under the Equality Act.

 Retained by a London local authority to inspect and audit their parks, open spaces and pathways to ensure they were accessible to all